Biophile is an architecture, design and research studio.

 Is currently committed to his PhD research at the Institute of Experimental Architecture at University of Innsbruck.
 Andreas studied at TU Vienna, die Angewandte and the Bartlett School of Architecture where he received his master's degree with distinction from Unit 20.
 For his research on porous facade systems and the application of CFD simulations to the design process he was awarded the Max Fordham Environmental Design Prize in 2016.
 Andreas explores passive methods to increase thermal comfort in architectural environments and their potential materialization as high-intricacy ornament.

 Grew up outside Båstad, Sweden and is currently based in London, UK.
 In 2009 she received a Bachelor degree at Lund School of Architecture, LTH, Sweden.
 After her degree she was offered the opportunity to work for Peter Cook's practice Crab-studio, London, where she has been working for 16 months.
 In 2012 Maria received a Masters degree (RIBA part ll) in Architecture with distinction after graduating from The Bartlett School of Architecture, UCL.
-Maria is currently working at Populous Architects, London.
+Maria is an Associate Principal at Populous Architects, London.